pnsn/Ayahos/README.md

 ```

 ## Adding Visualization Tools for `class DictStream` (For Experienced Users)
-EWFlow includes data visualization methods for the `DictStream` class that use elements of the [Pyrocko](https://pyrocko.org) project, namely `snuffler`.
+PULSE includes data visualization methods for the `DictStream` class that use elements of the [Pyrocko](https://pyrocko.org) project, namely `snuffler`.
 To add these tools to the environment described above, install the Pyrocko library following their instructions [here](https://pyrocko.org/docs/current/install/).
-These functionalities are not required for typical module operation with EWFlow, but users may find them handy.
+These functionalities are not required for typical module operation with PULSE, but users may find them handy.

 ```
 conda install -c pyrocko pyrocko